Kalmyk Oirat: Latin alphabet

 In the late 1920s, the process of romanization of writing began in the USSR.
 In the course of this process in January 1930, the IX Kalmyk Regional Congress of Soviets legalized the new Latinized alphabet of the Kalmyk language.
 Its actual use began in newspapers from the end of September of the same year.
-In this alphabet, the letters were arranged in the following order: A a, B b, C c, Ç ç, D d, E e, Ә ә, G g, H h, I i, j, K k, L l, M m, N n, ꞑ, O o, Ө ө, P p, R r, S s, Ş ş, F f, Y y, Z z, Ƶ ƶ, U u, T t, V v, X x, ь.
+In this alphabet, the letters were arranged in the following order: A a, B b, C c, Ç ç, D d, E e, Ә ә, G g, H h, I i, j, K k, L l, M m, N n, Ꞑ ꞑ, O o, Ө ө, P p, R r, S s, Ş ş, F f, Y y, Z z, Ƶ ƶ, U u, T t, V v, X x, ь.

 On January 10–17, 1931, at a conference held in Moscow, scientists of the Mongolian group of peoples decided to change the phonetic meaning of the two letters of the Kalmyk script, as well as change the alphabetical order of the letters.
 In May of the same year, the III Kalmyk Regional Conference on Language and Writing, which was held in Elista, confirmed this decision.
 The alphabet took the following form:

 The letter Ь ь, unlike most other Soviet Latinized alphabets, denoted palatalization.
 In this form, the alphabet existed until 1938.

+There is no romanization standard for Kalmyk, but a modified version of either the BGN/PCGN romanization of Russian or the Common Turkic Alphabet is used in practice.